drorata/ds-dask_cluster_example/README.md

 Note that we start `dask-worker` instead of `dask-scheduler` and we indeicate the private IP of the scheduler.
 **Important** to note the `--network host`.
-Intuitively, this makes sure that the container's network and the node's will be the same and therefore the nodes in the containers on different nodes will be able to communicate.
+Intuitively, this makes sure that the containers' networks and their corresponding hosts will be the same and therefore the different containers on different hosts will be able to communicate.